 But now that I’m an adult, I know that buying gallons of oil to deep fry with isn’t great for my budget – especially since I’m incredibly picky about the quality of the oil I buy.

-Not only that but OH MY GOODNESS, now that I’m a mom, I don’t have time to spend deep frying an cleaning up the mess it makes.
+Not only that, but OH MY GOODNESS, now that I’m a mom, I don’t have time to spend deep frying and cleaning up the mess it makes.

 Now, I’m not gonna say I don’t still love a good, traditionally fried donut, but truth be told, you don’t need to deep fry to make good donuts.